Akalu/cloud-security/README.md

 Building
 ========

-The building is quite strait-forward, use the following command to build all modules:
+The building is quite straightforward, use the following command to build all modules:

 ```
 mvn clean package